 That brings me to another question.
 How come Pettit can bring a pocket knife onto the International Space Station, but I can't bring a bottle of water onto an airplane?

-301 clicks in 59 w
+Research: 355 clicks in 166 w

 Concept: Balloon Experiments

 Segment: Neutral, 4-55